 Now is the ideal time to make a start on gaining new skills, or upgrading your existing skills, to help you get the job or promotion you want.
-From January 2017, Victoria’s training and TAFE system will be overhauled through Skills First.
-A new approach to training will be implemented, setting a high benchmark for training quality, and supporting the courses that are most likely to lead to employment.
+From January 2017, Victoria’s training and TAFE system was overhauled through Skills First.
+A new approach to training was implemented, setting a high benchmark for training quality, and supporting the courses that are most likely to lead to employment.

 Subsidised training is available to eligible individuals through the Victorian and Commonwealth Government.
 Skills First funding is available to: